arsalanakhter/TOData/README.md

 ```
 $ git checkout -b issue#1
 ```
+3. Work, commit.

+  - In the commit message, use the keywords `fixes #1` or `resolves #1`.
+This helps with automatically closing the issue that we worked on.

-3. Work, commit, and push to origin
+  - Once done, push to github.
 ```
 $ git push origin issue#1
 ```